ANCIENT (BIBLICAL) TELLS & CITIES

 Photo: Oren Rozen

 Tel Arad is an archaeological mount or 'Tel' west of the Dead sea and close to the modren Israeli city Arad.
 Tel Arad consists of a lower and older Canaanite settlement while the upper Hill is an Israelite citadel.
 Both are now part of the Tel Arad National Park.
 The sites walls have been partly restored.
 Artifacts found within the citadel seems to be related to offerings of oil, wine, wheat, etc. These were brought there by numerous people throughout the reign of the Kings of Judah.
 The fort was refortified, remodelled and rebuilt until it was finally destroyed between 597-577 B.C. at the time when Jerusalem was under siege by Babylonian king Nebuchadnezzar II.
 Important over 100 ostraca (inscribed pottery shards) written in Hebrew, dated were found in stratum VI of the fort at Arad.
 These are dated to 600 B.C. and most of these consist of everyday military correspondence between commanders of the fort.
 One ostracon mentions "House of YHWH" which some scholars believe is a reference to the Jerusalem Temple.
-These old ostraca written by many differnet writters give prove of a much higher level of literacy than previously though.
+These old ostraca written by many different writters give prove of a much higher level of literacy than previously though.
 Even the Bible could have been written during First temple period according to new research.

 Photo: Zstadler